 Unfortunately, the above is a common scenario for agents who have depended on traditional imagery, and that is not the worst of it.
 In some cases, pilot and photographer are separate hires.
 This requires even more leg work and opens up a new world of inevitable scheduling conflicts.

 All that is wrong with this situation is avoidable if agents opt to collaborate with companies like DroneBase that provide drone imaging packages that are practical to specific industries.
 DroneBase understands the residential real estate agents want a fast turnaround of aerial content in order to market their properties.
-For this reason, residential real estate services are packaged by the amount of standard, itemized content included.
+For this reason, residential real estate drone photography services are packaged by the amount of standard, itemized content included.
 What’s more, the most extensive content package is guaranteed to be delivered in three business days.
 For the speed and ease of use alone, drone companies set themselves apart as the absolute best choice for use in residential real estate marketing.

 Ready to level up your RRE marketing and sell more listings with aerial data?
 Get started today!